octokit/octokit.net/docs/search.md

 request.State = ItemState.Closed;
 ```

-And there's other options available for how the results are returned:
+There's other options available to control how the results are returned:

 ```csharp
 request.SortField = IssueSearchSort.Created;